2023 TIME Incubator Grant Competition- will be announced soon

 Submission Deadline for Project Grant-Spring 2022: March 9, 2022

-- NSERC will honor the full value of the award regardless of the length of the work term.
-A minimum supplement from the supervisor and/or department of at least 25% of the value of the award is still required.
+NSERC will honour the full value of the award regardless of the length of the work term.
+A minimum supplement from the supervisor of at least 25% of the value of the award is still required.

 NSERC recommends that applications are evaluated by the following criteria: